The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - Side-mod.md

 * For taking better screenshots:
   * Increases the view distances of models and tarmacs 1000x.
   * Makes spawned in units auto-give themselves tarmacs.

+## Extra units
+Units that I wanted to make, but either I didn't want directly in BrewLAN, or caused such a difference in gameplay that they should be optional.

+### Bubble Tea
+* Adds experimental shields.
+* 66% complete; missing Seraphim experimental shield.

+### Caffe Corretto
+* Adds lots of extra turrets.
+* Turrets are built by field engineers, so functionally requires BrewLAN.
+* Has no criteria for being 'finished' as a mod; it's just turrets.

+### Research & Daiquiris
+* Functionally separates the hardware and software of tech levels and blueprints.
+* Adds research centres, tech level researches and unit unlock researches.
+* Currently missing planned units:
+  * Unique models for Seraphim, Cybran, and UEF research centres.
+  * Seraphim and Cybran wind turbines.
+  * Cybran, Seraphim, and Aeon dedicated omni sensors.
+  * Light tech 2 power generators; halfway point between T1 and T2.
+  * Hovercraft and submarine factories.
+  * Possibly an implementation of seaplane factories.